agdavid/top-travel-destinations-cli-gem/README.md

 Or install it yourself as:

-    $ gem install top_travel_destinations
+    $ gem install top-travel-destinations-cli-gem

 ## Usage

 The Top Travel Destinations CLI gem has simple instructions:
 1) At the "Here are the Regions of the World" prompt, enter an alphanumeric number (i.e., 1-9) to select a region.
-2) The gem will automatically generate the Top Destinations for that region.
+2) The gem will automatically generate the Top Travel Destinations for that region.
 3) After viewing Top Destinations for one region, either enter:
     (a)'list' to return to the list of regions;
     (b) 'exit' to leave the gem.